dojo/docs/dojox/data/AppStore.rst

              function gotAllItems(items, request){
                if(items){
                  var i;
-                 //Change all the titles.
+                 // Change all the titles.
                  for(i = 0; i < items.length; i++){
                    appStore2.setValue(items[i], "title", "This is new title #" + i);
                  }
-                 //Requery to reload grid.
+                 // Requery to reload grid.
 This is needed as this store does not currently implement the notification API. thegrid.setQuery({});
                }
              }